The One Minutes

+The One Minutes is a global network for one-minute experimental videos.

 History

-The One Minutes was initiated in 1998 by Katja van Stiphout and Michal Buttink, two students of the Sandberg Institute, Masters of Art and Design.
-The institute’s director Jos Houweling was asked to fill in an hour of airtime on local television, SALTO, once a month from midnight to 1 a.m. and offered this to two of his students.
+The One Minutes was initiated in 1998 by Katja van Stiphout and Michal Buttink, two students of the Sandberg Institute, Masters of Art and Design in Amsterdam.
+The institute was asked to fill an hour of airtime on local television, Salto (Television), once a month from midnight to 1 a.m.
 They invited fellow students and friends to fill the timeslot with one-minute films.
-A new format was born.
-Within the inexorable limitation of 60 seconds, the endless possibilities of video were revealed.
-The hour at midnight grew into a worldwide platform, where television channels, arts organisations and film festivals adopted segments of One Minutes, showcasing one-minutes at film festivals, art organisations and cultural institutes.
+Its duration — shorter than a music video, slightly longer than a commercial — became engines of innovation.
+What began as a late-night television slot grew into a worldwide platform, where television channels, arts organisations and film festivals adopted and showcased One Minutes across the globe.

-In 1999, The One Minutes Foundation was founded, under direction of Jos Houweling and supported by Sandberg Institute.
+In 1999, The One Minutes Foundation was formally established under the direction of Jos Houweling and with the support of Sandberg Institute.
 Since then, The One Minutes Awards have been held annually to acknowledge the best One Minutes of the year.
-The One Minutes held their first workshop in China in 2000 at Xiamen University.
-Ever since, The One Minutes has been a bridge of cultural exchange between international and Chinese artists, filmmakers and students.
+The One Minutes held their first international workshop in China in 2000 at Xiamen University, marking the beginning of an ongoing commitment to cultural exchange between international and Chinese artists, filmmakers and students.
 In 2008, Chinese artists took part in the Venice Biennale as part of The One Minutes.
-Since 2009, East China Normal University and Shanghai Dragon TV have been organising the yearly The One Minutes International Competition, which is broadcast by Dragon TV, Shanghai Media Group’s satellite broadcaster.
-One Minutes were also shown at EXPO Shanghai in 2010.
-Since 2011, The One Minutes has been a returning section in the annual Shanghai International TV Festival.
+Since 2009, East China Normal University and Shanghai Dragon TV have organised the yearly One Minutes International Competition, broadcast by Dragon TV, Shanghai Media Group's satellite broadcaster.
+One Minutes were also shown at EXPO Shanghai in 2010, and since 2011, The One Minutes has been a returning section of the annual Shanghai International Film Festival.

-In 2014, under the direction of Julia van Mourik, The One Minutes started a new curated programme: The One Minutes Series focusing on the perception and understanding of the moving image.
-In the new programme, The One Minutes focuses on the possibilities within a one-minute video and the boundaries of video art.

-Since 2017, The One Minutes is an independent non profit.